 Justice Reinvestment in Kansas

 In 2019, the Kansas legislature established the Kansas Criminal Justice Reform Commission.
 In January 2020, Kansas leaders took additional action to support the Commission by requesting support from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to utilize a Justice Reinvestment approach to address system challenges.
-BJA and Pew approved Kansas state leaders’ request and asked The Council of State Governments (CSG) Justice Center to partner with state leaders to collect and analyze state data and to assist in developing appropriate policy recommendations
+BJA and Pew approved Kansas state leaders’ request and asked the CSG Justice Center to partner with state leaders to collect and analyze state data and to assist in developing appropriate policy recommendations

 The Commission voted on recommendations in late November 2020, all but one of which was approved unanimously.
 The recommendations were provided to state leaders for consideration in early 2021, and were enacted in legislation in May 2021.
 The legislation focuses on diverting people convicted of drug offenses and improving supervision by strengthening evidence-based practices.